 Virginia Rollins.
 Ms. Rollins has been a principal since June 2001.
 From 1998 to May 2001, Ms. Rollins served as vice president and principal of American Capital Strategies where she was responsible for marketing, originations, underwriting and portfolio management for the Bethesda, Maryland office.
-American Capital has consented to Ms. Rollins' employment with Gladstone Capital Corporation.
 From 1993 to 1997, Ms. Rollins served as managing director and deputy managing director of Bulgarian American Enterprise Fund, a private investment firm which focuses on making loans to and investments in Bulgaria.
 Ms. Rollins holds a Masters of International Management from the American Graduate School of International Management and a BA from the University of North Carolina, Chapel Hill.

 Joseph Bute.
 Mr. Bute has been a principal since June 2001.
-From 1996 to April 2001, Mr. Bute served as principal and vice president of American Capital Strategies, where he was responsible for marketing, originations, underwriting and portfolio management for the Pittsburgh, Pennsylvania office.
-During that period, he invested \$35 million for American Capital in four companies and served as a director of each.
-American Capital has consented to Mr. Bute's employment with Gladstone Capital Corporation.
+From 1996 to April 2001, Mr. Bute served as principal and vice president of American Capital Strategies, where he was responsible for four companies and served as a director of each.
 From 1992 to 1996, Mr. Bute was director of manufacturing services of the Steel Valley Authority where he established and developed a nationally recognized manufacturing retention program for the Commonwealth of Pennsylvania.
 Mr. Bute holds a BS from the University of San Francisco.